The approximate number of Ph.D. degrees awarded each year

 Yes.
 Spouses or same-sex partners of Yale graduate students are eligible to hold a Student Affiliate ID Card which confers certain privileges with regard to campus shuttle services, athletic and library facilities, museum admissions, film society screenings and Yale Repertory Theatre and Yale athletic events.
 Students and their spouses should bring valid IDs and proof of marriage (copy of license) or domestic partnership (e.g., joint lease, civil union, joint banking statement) to the Office of the Registrar at 246 Church Street to request a spousal/partner affiliate ID.
 Pending approval of the documentation you provide, the Registrar will issue a card permitting the spouse or same-sex partner to obtain an affiliate ID from the University’s ID Center.

-Special Students are responsible for their housing arrangements and living expenses.
-Information about housing options can be found at Yale Graduate Housing.
+No. Visiting Students are responsible for their own housing arrangements and living expenses.
+Information about housing options can be found at Yale Graduate Housing

 Please do not contact the Admissions Office or the Associate Dean's Office of the Graduate School regarding housing or accommodations as they will not be able to assist you.